Panwa Accounting and Auditing - Thailand ,

 This tax must be submitted to the Revenue Department within 150 days after the fiscal year has ended along with the audited financial statements.
 Case of ending period is December, the deadline for CIT in Thailand is around end of May.

-Corporate income tax (CIT), imposed base on “net profit” below is tax rate for year 2008(2009 may be change);
+Corporate income tax (CIT), imposed base on “net profit” below is tax rate for year 2012 to 2013:

 Net profit